shillingdotfun/hackathon/README.md

 1. The user connects with their **Solana wallet** (e.g., Phantom).
 2. From the frontend, they can list active campaigns and raids, create campaigns and raids, join them and earn money shilling.
-3. The backend processes the action and records the operation on Solana and the whole app.
+3. The system processes the action and records the operation on Solana and the whole app.

 ---